vorce/contest/README.md

 # Contest

-Continuous testing (ala infinitest) for Elixir
+Contest is continuous testing (ala infinitest) for Elixir

 Work in progress.
 Learning Elixir project.

+Note: This has apparently already been done: https://github.com/ElixirCasts/apprentice

 ## Design